topheman/d3-react-experiments/README.md

 * [d3act](https://github.com/AnSavvides/d3act)
 * [victory](https://github.com/FormidableLabs/victory)

+###Prerequisite

+You must have npm3 (enforced by Victory).
+You may have some peerDependency errors at `npm install` that won't affect the project, the problem is tracked on [this issue](https://github.com/FormidableLabs/victory/issues/275).

 ###Setup

 This project now follows the same development workflow as the one explained in [topheman/webpack-babel-starter](https://github.com/topheman/webpack-babel-starter) (with some additions, specific to the project), and it runs with **Babel v6**.